 This week should have been 1919.
 But alas the highest-grossing film of 1919 The Miracle Man has been lost to us and only 2 minutes of footage remains.
 It is a bit difficult to review that.
 So we have had to move on to 1920 and we are now officially only 100 years away!
 Hoorah!
 This time out we return to the great Lillian Gish for Way Down East.

 Not only are we returning to Lillian Gish, but we are returning to D.W.
-Griffith who last time out had made a horrible immoral film.
-Since 1916 he had been on a bit of an apology tour and had wisely chosen Gish to be his muse for the majority of these pictures.
+Griffith who last time out had made a horribly immoral film.
+Since 1916 he had been on a bit of an apology tour (not a convincing one) and had wisely chosen Gish to be his muse for the majority of these pictures.
 As in 1919 he began a resurgence after the disdain shown to him for The Birth of a Nation and the commercial failure of Intolerance of which he would never financially recover from.